parkji30/PyDCF/README.md

 This method is based off the paper written by Houde et al. (2009)- https://arxiv.org/pdf/0909.5227.pdf.

-# Dependencies
+# Installation

-Make sure to install the follow packages using pip in Python by downloading the requirements.txt file.
+Make sure to install the dependencies using pip in Python by downloading the requirements.txt file.
+This program is primarily used as a script and can be incorporated into your project.

 ```python
 pip install -r requirements.txt
 ```

+# Running the Program